How to Start Selling Wholesale on Amazon in 2024

 Less Competition: There’s more work involved in getting approved to sell established brands.
 Not many people are willing to go through the process, so if you get approved you’ll be up against fewer sellers.

-More Risk: Because you’re spending more you’re also taking on more risk.
-If you buy a bunch of inventory that doesn’t sell you could potentially lose money.
+More risk.
+Because you’re spending more, you’re also taking on more risk.
+If you buy a bunch of inventory that doesn’t sell, you could potentially lose money.

 What’s The Difference Between Wholesale Selling and Other Strategies?

-Dealing with Suppliers: With retail arbitrage and online arbitrage, you deal with local retailers and online marketplaces.
+Dealing with Brands.
+With retail arbitrage and online arbitrage, you deal with local retailers and online marketplaces.
 But in order to build a wholesale business, you need to find and negotiate with suppliers which will be a new experience for most people.

 Tips to Help You Make More Money with Wholesale Selling

-Try Other Selling Methods First: If you’re new to selling on Amazon consider trying retail or online arbitrage first.
-These methods require a smaller budget so there’s less risk.
+Try other selling methods first.
+If you’re new to selling on Amazon, consider trying retail or online arbitrage first.
+These methods require a smaller budget, so there’s less risk.
 This will allow you to learn about Amazon selling before making a larger investment.

-Use Amazon Ads: Consider using Amazon ads to drive more traffic to your product listings.
+Use Amazon ads.
+Consider using Amazon ads to drive more traffic to your product listings.
 Target the right keywords by utilizing AMZScout’s Keyword Search and Reverse ASIN Lookup tools.

-Take a Course: Find and register for courses taught by real Amazon wholesale sellers.
+Take a course.
+Find and register for courses taught by real Amazon wholesale sellers.

-Most importantly, never stop learning and continue trying new strategies to ensure your business is always optimized.
+Most importantly, never stop learning, and continue trying new strategies to ensure your business is always optimized.